trekhleb/trekhleb.github.io/src/posts/nano-neuron.md

 summary: "The NanoNeuron.js code example contains 7 simple JavaScript functions (which touches on model prediction, cost calculation, forward/backwards propagation, and training) that will give you a feeling of how machines can actually learn.
 No 3rd-party libraries, no external data-sets or dependencies, only pure and simple JavaScript functions."
 ---

-# NanoNeuron - 7 simple JS functions that explain how machines learn

 ## TL;DR

 [NanoNeuron](https://github.com/trekhleb/nano-neuron) is an _over-simplified_ version of the Neuron concept from Neural Networks.
 NanoNeuron is trained to convert temperature values from Celsius to Fahrenheit.